-I tried the Charge 3 with a variety of genres of music and came away impressed with just how well it handled everything I threw at it.
-The speaker played loudly without distortion and I was always impressed with the quality and quantity of bass offered by the speaker.
+We tried the Charge 3 with a variety of genres of music and came away impressed with just how well it handled everything we threw at it.
+The speaker played loudly without distortion and we were always impressed with the quality and quantity of bass offered by the speaker.

 The only disappointment in the sound is that high frequencies, like violins, aren't as sparkly and detailed as competitors like the Bose Soundlink Mini.
-I believe the cropped highs are due to the waterproof construction of the speaker, and it's something that other waterproof competitors struggle with as well.
+We believe the cropped highs are due to the waterproof construction of the speaker, and it's something that other waterproof competitors struggle with as well.
 Still, most listeners won't be disappointed by the sound and the addition of waterproofing is well worth the slightly muted highs.

 The Charge 3 also features a built-in mic so you can use it as a speakerphone for conference calls.
-Overall, my friends and family found the mic quality clear and many didn't realize I was talking to them through a speaker.
+Overall, friends and family found the mic quality clear and many didn't realize we were talking to them through a speaker.

 The JBL Charge 3 offers excellent sound for the price.
 The addition of waterproofing makes it a Bluetooth speaker you can take just about anywhere... provided you don't mind lugging its extra weight around.
 It's also nice knowing you can use the speaker as a powerbank for your phone to keep the tunes playing.

 The Charge 3 is a big speaker that'll weigh down your backpack.
 It being waterproof is nice, but it definitely comes at the cost of impacting high-frequency playback.
 And while its exposed woofers look cool, they may not survive a longer drop or a run-in with a sharp object poking around in your bag.